How Do Companies Celebrate Earth Day? Examples, Ideas and Inspiration

 Attention-getting displays:

-To encourage and raise awareness about recycling, Great Forest has over the years crafted various attention-getting recycling sculptures out of discarded material.
+To encourage and raise awareness about recycling, Great Forest has, over the years, crafted various attention-getting recycling sculptures out of discarded material.
 These works are then displayed in offices, building lobbies, or at Earth Day events to generate discussion.
-Past projects have include this paper bag monster, our recycled paper crane, our cardboard tower, a giant earth moving display, and towers made out of hundreds of discarded cardboard cafeteria trays and plastic bottles.
-These “recycled” displays never fail to create buzz for Earth Day.
+Past projects have include this paper bag monster, a recycled paper crane, a cardboard tower, a giant earth moving display, and towers made out of hundreds of discarded cardboard cafeteria trays and plastic bottles.
+These recycling displays never fail to create buzz for Earth Day.

 In 2008 Yahoo! created hexagon dome “plants” out of used paper cups and placed the attention-getting sculptures on the lawn of their main campus to bring attention to their “Chuck the Cup” day.